 The work the ATSB is able to undertake to improve transport safety through its investigations is contextualised through changes in the operational environment for transport industries.
-The most significant and immediate factor affecting transport industries is the impact of COVID-19.
+The impact of COVID-19 continues to be a significant factor affecting transport industries, and uncertainty remains about how quickly the recovery will occur.
+2